RonanSilasSmith/Budget-Tracker/README.md

  Once you have the repo copied, run npm install in the terminal, and then npm start.
 Once that's done you can open index.html from public

- Alternatively you could go to the deployed application at: (PLACEHOLDER)
+ Alternatively you could go to the deployed application at: https://git.heroku.com/mysterious-everglades-80133.git